Yokozuna59/auto-registrar/.github/CONTRIBUTING.md

 # Contributing Guidelines

-Contributions welcome!

 **Before spending lots of time on something, ask for feedback on your idea first!**

 Please search issues and pull requests before adding something new to avoid duplicating efforts and conversations.

 This project welcomes non-code contributions, too!
 The following types of contributions are welcome:

 - **Ideas**: participate in an issue thread or start your own to have your voice heard.
 - **Writing**: contribute your expertise in an area by helping expand the included docs.